codersclub/emlog.ml/docs/template.md

 ## Reference demo

-The default theme that comes with the emlog system is the best demo.
+The default theme that comes with the Emlog system is the best demo.
 You can modify it to develop your own theme, or refer to some elements and files of the theme.
 The directory where the default template is located: content/templates/default

 ## Open source release